Fokoue22/jenkins-docker-ci-cd-pipeline/README.md

 ### 7. Deploy Stage: let edite our Pipeline edge of Script
 1. Let go back to `Configure` of the newly created pipeline juste below the `Hello World` pipeline we created and select `Pipeline Syntax`
 2. From there let select `sh:Shell Script`
-3. On the Shell Script add the following command
+3. On the Shell Script add the following command that will allow us to build an image based on our Dockerfile
 ```
  docker build -t fokoue/jenkins_thomas_container:v4 .
 ```

 4. Then click on `Generate Pipeline Script` and copy it
 ![Alt text](images/build-syntax.png)